-So, to make sure that every woman is fully knowledgeable about the procedure and everything it entails, we’ve compiled for you all that you need to know about laser hair removal, even the things some doctors will not tell you.
+So, to make sure that every woman is fully knowledgeable about the procedure and everything it entails, we’ve compiled everything one needs to know about laser hair removal, even the things some doctors may not tell.

 The laser targets a pigment in our skin called “melanin”, which lies deeps in our hair follicle.
 This causes the hair follicle to heat up, causing either enough damage so that the hair follicle is completely destroyed, or it’s destroyed enough to slow the hair growth process.
 This means that some hair will never grow back, and some stubborn follicles will grow hair again after a year or so, granted the hairs will be weaker and thinner, but they will grow back none the less.
 Remember that this is a method to reduce the amount of hair you have, not remove it all completely forever.